-However, to the outside world and to those who didn’t know him well, he was a loud, opinionated jerk who said things that might be deemed offensive.
+However, to the outside world and to those who didn’t know him, he was a loud, opinionated jerk who said things that might be deemed offensive.
 He had a Jekyll and Hyde personality and was far from perfect (neither am I), but he was my friend.

 After I lost my job at the Y, we didn’t stay in regular contact.
 But we would talk occasionally, and he still send me Christmas gifts ever year like clockwork.
 However, I got concerned when I didn’t hear from him in a while, but I brushed it off to him being busy.

 A close mutual friend called and told me he’d developed pancreatic cancer and by the time he discovered it, it was already at an advanced stage.
-His time on earth was limited.
+He was dying.

-The last few times, we got together, he didn’t talk about his illness much.
+The last few times, hung out, he didn’t talk about his illness much.
 However, when he was in remission he said he didn’t know how he was going to go from feeling great to being dead.
 It took every ounce of my being at that moment not to burst into a bubbling mess.